taragnor/city-of-mist/README.md

 * Add your themes and then add in power tags.
 The sheet automatically tracks improvements you have, so will limit how many power tags you can add.
 As your theme gets attention more improvements are added.

-* At 3 crack/fade, a theme will be destroyed and removed, and appropriate build-up points will be added.
+* At 3 crack/fade, a theme will be destroyed and removed, and appropriate build-up points will be added towards a moment of evolution.

 * If you get a power tag from a special source (like an improvement), you can add it as a bonus tag (the star icon).